-The potential to change the above through a robust implementation of AHM is a strong motivator for action.
+The potential to improve, through a robust implementation of AHM, the maintenance elements generating the above outcomes is a strong motivator for action.

-- The willingness to address the burden of unnecessary labour and material resources resulted from the typical scheduled maintenance development is a strong incentive for AHM implementation. - While there are up-front costs involved by AHM implementation, and all categories of stakeholders should assume their share, in general "the potential gain is worth the pain". - Individual scrutiny for feasibility and sustainability should be applied to each AHM use case. - The AHM future requires a high level of automation with data science developed processing algorithms running in an AI/ML setting made possible by AHM ready aircraft products and components.
+- The willingness to optimize maintenance and shed ineffective use of labour and material resources resulted from the typical scheduled maintenance development is a strong incentive for AHM implementation. - While there are up-front costs involved by AHM implementation, and all categories of stakeholders should assume their share, in general "the potential gain is worth the pain". - Individual scrutiny for feasibility and sustainability should be applied to each AHM use case. - The AHM future requires a high level of automation with data science developed processing analytics and algorithms running in an AI/ML setting made possible by AHM ready aircraft products and components.